 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the costsharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
+What you must pay when you get these services

 Cost sharing for covered services applies toward the annual out-ofpocket maximum.